Haru1O1/Haru1O1.github.io/_posts/2025-01-17-Learning_HTML_Day7_8.md

 - DNS Records
     - A record
         - Also known as Address Record
-        - points a domain to a ip address
+        - points a domain to a IP address
         - The primary record for routing traffic to a website or server
         - Example:
         Name  : @ or mywebsite.com